RucksackWeb/rucksack/README.md

 # ![rucksack](https://i.imgur.com/Pr8S7Ep.png)

-- This is a 3 week 2-person team project building an entire ecommerce web application using ASP.NET.
+- It is a basic functional ECommerce store that utilized the ASP.NET Core framework, Microsoft Identity, SendGrid, OAuth, and Auth.Net.

 ## About our ECommerce Store